Delaware Fightin' Blue Hens football: James Madison

 When James Madison left the CAA in 2021 to join the FBS and the Sun Belt Conference, the rivalry was put on hold.

-In 2023, it was announced that Delaware too would leave the CAA to join the FBS, with them joining Conference-USA in 2025.
-With both teams now back in the same football subdivision, a four game series was scheduled, starting in 2027.
+In 2023, it was announced that Delaware too would leave the CAA to join the FBS, with them joining Conference USA in 2025.
+With both teams now back in the same football subdivision, a four-game non-conference series was scheduled, starting in 2027.

-In 2025, in the 2025 Release of the annual college football video game franchise, College Football 26, the matchup was listed as a rivalry, Delaware's only rivalry.
+In the 2025 release of the annual college football video game franchise, EA Sports College Football 26, the matchup was listed as a rivalry, Delaware's only rivalry in the game.